 - Fundamentals of Clinical Trials - GC 630 (3 credits) (Optional)

 This course introduces the fundamentals of design and analysis of clinical trials.
-Some of the design issues discussed include specifying and operationalizing the scientific question of interest, the role of a control group randomization, blinding and sample size determination.
-The course focuses on statistical aspects of the analysis of clinical trials, including various statistical estimation and testing procedures, the intent to treat principle, interim analysis and statistical and scientific inference.
+Some of the design issues discussed include specifying and operationalizing the scientific question of interest, the role of a control group randomization, blinding, and sample size determination.
+The course focuses on statistical aspects of the analysis of clinical trials, including various statistical estimation and testing procedures, the intent to treat principle, interim analysis, and statistical and scientific inference.
 Students learn to critically review published reports of clinical trials through participating in small group discussions and individual written critiques.

 - Rotation on the Cancer Clinical Research Review Committee (PRC) (Optional):

 This committee of the Kimmel Cancer Center evaluates the scientific validity of patient-oriented studies in oncology at Thomas Jefferson University.
 Rotation on this biweekly committee is an opportunity to obtain hands-on experience reviewing the scientific merit of clinical protocols.
-Trainees are supervised by the Chairperson of the PRC, who guides analyses, addresses questions and provides feedback.
+Trainees are supervised by the Chairperson of the PRC, who guides analyses, addresses questions, and provides feedback.
 Trainees rotate on the PRC for six one-hour meetings.

 - Critical Review of the Scientific Literature Rotation (Optional):

 The Annals of Internal Medicine is the flagship publication of the Philadelphia-based American College of Physicians-American Society of Internal Medicine (ACP-ASIM).
 It is considered the premiere worldwide internal medicine journal.
 Editor Christine Laine, MD, MPH has offered members of the MD/PhD Program unprecedented access to the editorial process through a four-week rotation.
 Enrollees can participate in the weekly editorial and statistical meetings of the journal.
-Maximal benefit of the rotation is obtained when participants read a majority of the articles being discussed.
-Therefore, participants should schedule the rotation during a period when they have the time to devote to prepare for each session.
+The maximal benefit of the rotation is obtained when participants read a majority of the articles being discussed.
+Therefore, participants should schedule the rotation during a period when they have the time to devote to preparing for each session.

 The PhD degree is usually completed within four years, although there is the possibility of a fifth year if requested by the student and mentor.
-In any event the defense of the PhD thesis must be completed before returning to SKMC.
+In any event, the defense of the PhD thesis must be completed before returning to SKMC.